Is Bran Mash Good for Horses?

 As much as we love to prepare a warm, tasty bran mash with our horse’s favorite ingredients, this traditional treat may be doing more harm than good.
 Turns out bran mashes upset the nutritional balance of the diet and may not even prevent or treat the problems we’re giving it for in the first place.

 Ask the Vet Video on Bran Mash for Horses

 One of the problems with bran mashes is the imbalance in the calcium to phosphorus ratio.
 Horses should get somewhere between 1 part calcium to 1 part phosphorus (1:1) or 2 parts calcium to 1 part phosphorus (2:1).
 Bran has a ratio of 1:12, which means it has a lot more phosphorus than calcium.
 Creating an upside-down balance between these two important minerals can lead to a condition called “Big Head Disease,” where the horse pulls calcium out of its bones in order to rebalance the ratio.

-So if you’re feeding a bran mash to heat your horse up from the inside on cold winter days, try feeding more hay.
+If you’re feeding a bran mash to heat your horse up from the inside on cold winter days, try feeding more hay instead.
 If you’re feeding a bran mash to get more water into your horse, try adding electrolytes to the diet (and using heated buckets—studies prove horses drink more water when it is warmed).
-If you’re feeding a bran mash to bond with your horse, there are lots of other things you can do to remind him you’re his friend such as extra grooming, carrot stretches or clicker training.
+If you’re feeding a bran mash to bond with your horse, there are lots of other things you can do to remind him you’re his friend, such as extra grooming, carrot stretches, or clicker training.